 - Do not share passwords, and change your passwords often.

-- Do not display passwords on or near your device!
+- Do not display passwords on or near your computer.

-- Enable secure access and have a password, pattern or fingerprint to unlock your screen.
+- Enable secure access and have a password, pattern or biometrics to unlock your screen.

 - Delete emails that contain confidential information.